rohangs-tech/Netflix_project/README.md

 - **What it's about:** Sorted into categories so it's easy to find specific themes.

 This analysis provides a comprehensive view of Netflix's content and can help inform content strategy and decision-making.
-This project is part of my portfolio, showcasing the SQL skills essential for data analyst roles.